pmccrind/slide_puzzle/README.md

 1.)
 How long (not including comments) is the function swapTiles()?

+2.)
+In the shuffle function what will console.log("cell"+row+column) print out if this is the first iteration of the first and second for loops?

 ### Intermediate

 1.)
 For the function swapTiles() does cell1 mean cell11 or does it mean the first cell that it was given when it was called?